islamic-network/aladhan.com/README.md

 A production ready Docker image of the app is published as:

 * quay.io/islamic-network/aladhan.com on QUAY
-* ghcr.io/islamic-network/aladhan.com on Docker Hub
+* ghcr.io/islamic-network/aladhan.com on the GitHub Container Registry

 To get your own instance up, simply run: